 Ildikó faced the friendly voice, ready to fight.

-The red furry beast on two legs with a body of a bull wearing jeans, a t-shirt, and an apron bowed.
+The red furry beast on two legs with a body of a bull wearing jeans, a black t-shirt with an illustration of a cinnamon roll, and an apron bowed.
 “Greetings.”

 Ildikó relaxed.
 “My name is Ildikó.
 I have never seen any people like you on my planet.
 How are we able to understand each other?”